chr15m/cljs-josh/README.md

 I wanted a Scittle dev experience with these features:

-- No build step (the Scittle default)
+- No build step (the Scittle default).
-- Live reloading on file change like shadow-cljs
+- Live reloading on file change, like shadow-cljs.
-- Both cljs and CSS files live-reloaded
+- Both cljs and CSS files live-reloaded.
-- Installable with `npm install`
+- Installable with `npm install`.
-- Pure JavaScript, no Java dependency
+- Pure JavaScript, no Java/binary dependency.
-- Minimal library dependencies
+- Minimal library deps.

 Josh is built on [`nbb`](https://github.com/babashka/nbb/).